KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

       }
       ```

-  5. Paste the CSS code into your *src/app/app.component.css* file.
+  5. In Atom, open the _src/app/app.component.css_ file for editing and paste the CSS code into your *src/app/app.component.css* file.
 These styles apply only to the markup in _app.component.html_.

   6. Save the _src/app/app.component.css_ file.